-The International Rescue Committee (IRC) is a nongovernmental organization providing humanitarian aid, relief, and development.
-Emily Martin, associate director at the IRC, shares the organization’s strategy to increase donations by building a cross-channel, full-funnel approach to digital marketing.
+The International Rescue Committee (IRC) is a non-governmental organisation providing humanitarian aid, relief, and development.
+Emily Martin, associate director at the IRC, shares the organisation’s strategy to increase donations by building a cross-channel, full-funnel approach to digital marketing.

 These efforts can only come to life through sustained growth in donations, even as the number of families in need grows each year.
 In fact, in 2021, the IRC and our partners reached over 31.5 million people in countries affected by crisis.
 While the challenge is tall, we remain optimistic and steadfast in our mission.

 We spotted a fresh opportunity in 2022 to revisit our digital marketing approach and increase donations.
 We reimagined our strategy in three key ways, resulting in over 42% growth in new donors compared with our control groups.
 Here’s how we did it.